-- Policy and organisational ambitions on vulnerability cannot be met unless three conditions are fulfilled: - 1.
+- What do you view as the biggest challenge of embedding effective vulnerability skills, knowledge and practice through training in your organisation?
+(Bristol Research Survey) - The majority answered that their biggest challenge was 'Knowledge of "what works" on vulnerability and 'sustaining momentum/action after training'. - This is absolutely critical.
+As we all know, policy and organisational ambitions on vulnerability cannot be met unless three conditions are fulfilled: - 1.
 Staff have the necessary skills, knowledge and confidence to deliver these ambitions through training. - 2.
 These training initiatives tackle the actual challenges and tasks that staff encounter daily.
-'Awareness raising' about vulnerability will not deliver practical change. - 3.
-Alongside training, each firm's wider environment has to facilitate staff taking effective actions on vulnerability by developing quality assurance, monitoring and compliance functions, data architecture and dashboards, and other functions on vulnerability. - This means that an effective response to vulnerability must not only raise individual staff skills, knowledge and confidence, but also must start to make parallel improvements in the strategic, policy, and information environments that staff will be working in daily.
+'Awareness raising' about vulnerability will not, in itself, deliver practical change. - 3.
+Alongside training, each firm's wider environment has to facilitate staff taking effective actions on vulnerability by developing quality assurance, monitoring and compliance functions, data architecture and dashboards, and other functions on vulnerability. - This means that an effective response to vulnerability has to not only raise individual staff skills, knowledge and confidence, but also has to start to make parallel improvements in the strategic, policy, and information environments that staff will be working in daily.